openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 artifacts in a hostPath.
 The DriverContainer with KVC needs a hook for preparing the sources, which means it would copy from sourcePath on the host to the destinationDir in the DriverContainer.
-(2) The other way to get build artifacts is to use an DriverContainer image that is already built do get the needed artifacts (We are assuming here that the vendor is not exposing any artifacts to the host).
+(2) The other way to get build artifacts is to use a DriverContainer image that is already built to get the needed artifacts (We are assuming here that the vendor is not exposing any artifacts to the host).
 We can leverage those images in a multi-stage build for the DriverContainer.